HU-SD-S3/s3-kennisbank/lit-web-components/README.md

   - [Input Components - Single value attribute](./input-components-single-value.md) - How to create a custom input component with a single value attribute.
   - [Input Components - Multi value attribute](./input-components-multi-value.md) - How to create a custom input component that wants to return multiple value attributes.

+To exercise the knowledge you gained from this chapter, you can try some [challenges](./challenges.md).

 ---

 :house: [Home](../README.md) | :arrow_up: [Lit Web Components](./README.md) | [Project Setup](./project-setup.md) :arrow_forward: